WOWI

-WOWI (102.9 FM) – branded 103 Jamz – is a commercial urban contemporary radio station licensed to Norfolk, Virginia.
+WOWI (102.9 FM) – branded 103 Jamz – is a commercial mainstream urban radio station licensed to Norfolk, Virginia.
 Owned by iHeartMedia, the station services Hampton Roads and Northeastern North Carolina, and is the local affiliate for The Breakfast Club.
-The WOWI studios are located in Norfolk, while the transmitter is in nearby Chesapeake.
-Besides a standard analog transmission, WOWI broadcasts over two HD Radio digital subchannels, and is available online via iHeartRadio.
+The WOWI studios and transmitter are located in Chesapeake.
+Besides a standard analog transmission, WOWI broadcasts in HD Radio, and is available online via iHeartRadio.

 History

 Early years

 On June 6, 1948, the station signed on as WRVC at 102.5 MHz.
 It was owned by Larus and Brother Company, a tobacco company which also owned WRVA and WRVB (now WRVQ) in Richmond.
 WRVC simulcast some of WRVA's CBS network and local programming, while originating its own; while WRVA's 50,000-watt signal is audible in the Norfolk area, Larus and Brother wanted this additional outlet for its programs to be heard in the Tidewater region of Virginia, even though few radios at the time could receive FM broadcasts.

 By 1954, the network radio era was winding down, and WRVC became a "good music" station.
 Two years later, however, Larus and Brother threatened to close it outright on October 31, 1956.
 A group composed of the station's sales manager and program director and a Richmond attorney organized as the Virginia Good Music Company, and with contributions from thousands of supporters, bought WRVC from Larus for $13,500.
 Six years later, Virginia Good Music was authorized to move WRVC from 102.5 to 102.9 MHz, a move that became possible when WRFK-FM in Richmond moved to 106.5.